OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Key parts of this sample

 This sample inserts a table of fictitious sales data for Contoso.
-The data is pulled from one of two mock data sources; a mock Excel file, or a mock SQL database.
+The data is pulled from one of two mock data sources: a mock Excel file, or a mock SQL database.
 The user can select which data source to use either in the task pane, or in the contextual tab.

 After the sales table is created, the sample creates a contextual tab named **Table Data**.
 When you select any cell or range inside the table, the contextual tab is displayed on the ribbon.
 When you select any cell or range outside the table, the contextual tab is hidden.